Shiwa/pokedense/README.md

 ### Frontend

 I’m not familiar with angular, so I used the bootstraper with the simplest configuration, in a distinct folder to avoid any interference with the maven pipeline.

+Then I read the angular "getting started guide" parts that seemed useful for the project.